This template helps you to quickly go through Search Console data to find low hanging fruit keywords.

 Keywords hovering between the bottom of the first page and top of second page of the SERPs are your low hanging fruits.

-Because Google has already ranked them, therefore the pages are deemed to be useful enough, but could problem do with a few tweaks to help bump them further up.
+Because Google has already ranked them, therefore the pages are deemed to be useful enough, but could probably do with a few tweaks to help bump them further up.

 Finding low hanging fruit keywords with Google Sheets